liweinan/liweinan.github.io/_posts/2017-08-07-jersey-extend-wadl-support.md

 }
 ```

-The above code shows the implementation of the `resolver`, and the especially the `resolve(...)` method.
+The above code shows the implementation of the `resolver`, and especially the `resolve(...)` method.
 We can see it will finally return an instance of `QName`.
 Here is the relative code:

 ```java
 return copy.getElementName(parameterClassInstance);